- Gender and Relationships»

 Do you see what Jesus is saying ...
 If we have something against some one STOP praying to Him.
 He tells us to forgive that person so that our Father can forgive us.

 "Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you."
 Ephesians 4:32

 God forgave us of our sins.
 He gave His son Jesus to restore us to Himself and to assure us a home in Heaven where we will dwell forevermore

 "To err is human; to forgive, divine."
 Alexander Pope

 We are not able to forgive in our own strength.
 It takes God's power to wipe out the devastating affects of offense.

 "You may wish to be loving--you may even try with all your might--but your love will never be pure unless you are free from resentment.
 When we are free from resentment, loving is effortless.
 When we have to try hard to love, this is generally a sign that we are repressing our resentments."

 It's time my friend.
 Time to let go and let God do what only He can do.
 God will deal with the perpetrator - you can count on it.
 "Do not take revenge, my dear friends, but leave room for God's wrath, for it is written: "It is mine to avenge; I will repay," says the Lord."
 Romans 12:19

-Release, pray and forgive .. it is the only way to find healing and peace for the heart that has been torn asunder by grievous hurts.
+Release, pray and forgive .. it is the only way to find healing and peace for a heart that has been torn asunder by grievous hurts.
 Remember to go back to part one and practice the FORGIVENESS PRAYER.
-It works and when you heal you will move on to a richer and fuller life.
+It works and when you heal you will move on to a richer, fuller life.
 We have a choice; Become Better NOT Bitter.
 "He heals the brokenhearted and binds up their wounds."
 Psalm 147:3

 Please take time to view the following video.
 A woman tells the story of her journey from hatred to forgiveness.
 Watch it all the way to the end and hear Matthew West's heart of prayer in his song Forgiveness - It is POWERFUL!